DIY F/Stop Timer Construction

 You will require:

 This was my first attempt at using KiCad so library files ended up spattered all over my filesystem.
-I've tried to include everything in the above tar archive but if there's something missing (note the extras directory, you need everything in that too) and it won't build then email me.
+I've tried to include everything in the above zipfile but if there's something missing (note the modules and library directories in the zip; they are critical) and it won't build then email me.
+The plot subdirectory contains gerbers ready for PCB manufacture.

 You don't need to use the official PCB, you can easily make up the circuit using an Arduino Prototyping Shield (about $3 on eBay) and a couple of hours with the soldering iron.